-Update: Following EPA’s denial of Maryland and Delaware’s petitions, EDF has intervened with the U.S. Court of Appeals for the D.C.
-Circuit to protect people in downwind states from dangerous pollution, and a decision is now pending.
+Update: Following EPA’s denial of Maryland and Delaware’s petitions, EDF intervened with the U.S. Court of Appeals for the D.C.
+Circuit to protect people in downwind states from dangerous pollution.
+In May 2020 the court granted Maryland’s petition in part and sent the issue back to EPA to reconsider.

 Maryland, Delaware and Connecticut have petitioned EPA under the Clean Air Act's "Good Neighbor" safeguards to reduce smog-forming pollution discharged by out-of-state coal plant smokestacks.
 EDF supports these common-sense Good Neighbor petitions, noting: